Blunk-electronic/ada_training/gtkada-installation.md

 - Make sure you have a backup of /usr/local !!

-If the script is launched without any arguments, then it downloads required stuff (see above) in directory "gtkada" and installs as described.
+If the script is launched without any arguments, then it downloads required stuff (see above) in directory "gtkada_tmp" and installs as described.
 To start the installation launch the script in your terminal as follows:

 ```sh